sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/cifar10.md

 ```

 #### <a id="naive-backward-pass-for-max-pooling-layer">Naive Backward Pass for Max Pooling layer</a>
-Defining function for naive forward pass for convolutional layer.
+Defining function for naive backward pass for Max Pooling layer.
 ```py
 """
 ```